 Overcoming Survey Fatigue

-To avoid abuse, misuse, or over-use, the digital engagement revolution calls for carefully crafted approaches when it comes to online consultations.
+To avoid abuse, misuse, or over-use, the digital engagement revolution calls for carefully crafted approaches when it comes to public consultation strategy.
 The effectiveness of these will depend on fine-tuning important factors — such as the total time required for completing a survey, or the level of reward offered to participants.

 Additionally, digital communication practitioners should consider the relational proximity between stakeholders, as that will determine the level of expectations.
 To oversimplify: asking one’s neighbors for their opinion on whether to paint one’s house in shades of yellow or shades of blue is not the same as consulting one’s kids – let alone one’s spouse! – on whether they prefer a fish tank or a couple of Siamese cats.
 The former requires a question in passing; the latter, a dinner-table conversation.

 Important considerations come into play when identifying differences between carrying out a municipal consultation and an employee engagement process.
 To be sure, all stakeholders tend to have common expectations from online surveys: they want their voice to be heard, followed by having certainty that something will be done in response to their input.